LaunchCodeEducation/linux/content/userspace-applications/walkthrough/wget/_index.md

 ![cat hello.sh](pictures/cat-hello-sh.png?classes=border)

-This file happens to be a `bash` script that we can execute with the `bash` command:
+This file happens to be a `bash` script that you can execute with the `bash` command:

 ```bash
 bash hello.sh